Jason has a background in business, travel, and athletics. He is happy to share his knowledge with others and loves to continually learn.

 - If the goal is achieved, there will be a reward (instrumentality)

 - The reward is considered valuable (valance)1

-Leaders must be able to provide their followers assurance for their expectations.
-Differences in the characteristics of followers, the type of situation, and the leader's style will all play in a role in the effectiveness of the group to achieve their goals.
+Leaders must be able to provide their followers assurance of their expectations.
+Differences in the characteristics of followers, the type of situation, and the leader's style will all play in a role in the effectiveness of the group in achieving its goals.

 The Path-Goal Theory identifies four styles of leadership:

 - Directive - This leader provides direct and authoritative communication to his/her followers.
 This is ideal for followers who may have less knowledge or experience.

 - Achievement-Oriented - This leader sets high expectations for followers.
 He/she will challenge their subordinates and show confidence in their ability to achieve good results.